SJTU-YONGFU-RESEARCH-GRP/SPRSound/README.md

     d. right lateral (p4)
 5. Recording number (e.g., 3246)

 The annotations at the record and event level are provided in this database.
 At the record level, each recording with poor signal quality was annotated as Poor Quality, while the recordings with high signal quality were annotated as Normal, CAS, DAS, or CAS & DAS according to the presence/absence of continuous/discontinuous adventitious respiratory sounds.
-At the event level, each recording was segmented into multiple respiratory event and annotated as Normal, Rhonchi, Wheeze, Stridor, Coarse Crackle, Fine Crackle, or Wheeze+Crackle.
+At the event level, each recording was segmented into multiple respiratory events and annotated as Normal, Rhonchi, Wheeze, Stridor, Coarse Crackle, Fine Crackle, or Wheeze+Crackle.

-The annotation information of each recording is saved in .json format with the same filename, which contains the annotation at record level and event level.
-The annotation at record level is Normal, CAS, DAS, CAS & DAS or Poor Quality.
+The annotation information of each recording is saved in .json format with the same filename, which contains the annotation at the record level and event level.
+The annotation at the record level is Normal, CAS, DAS, CAS & DAS, or Poor Quality.
 The annotation at event level consists of the start (ms) and the end (ms) of respiratory events, and the corresponding type of respiratory events (Normal, Rhonchi, Wheeze, Stridor, Coarse Crackle, Fine Crackle, Wheeze+Crackle).

 An example of annotation file is as follow: